aaronland/go-artisanal-integers/README.md

 ## Caveats

 This is absolutely _not_ ready for use yet.
-For example interfaces (for integer `Engine` thingies) have not been finalized either.
+Proceed with caution.

 ## Install